NigelFinegan5p/project4/README.md

 ### Acknowledgements

-I would like to thank my Code Institute mentor, Spencer Barriball for all the meeetings, insights & insightfullnes, viking stories and Game of thrones anecdotes.
+I would like to thank my Code Institute mentor, Spencer Barriball for all the meeetings, insights & insightfullnes, for the macro level overview of Troubleshooting & Looping through noted above and strategic approach to problem solving and steller advice.

 P.s spence the book recommedation of Antonio Melé author of the Django by Example programming book, has been most helpful and of great assistance.